-Brookline MRC volunteers are trained and prepared to respond to emergencies and provide education, outreach, and various health services throughout the year.
-These volunteers have both medical and non-medical backgrounds.
-They function as part of Brookline's local emergency preparedness team, when needed.
+Brookline MRC volunteers are trained and prepared to respond to emergencies, and to provide education, outreach, and various health services throughout the year.
+Our volunteers have both medical and non-medical backgrounds.
+They function as part of Brookline’s local emergency preparedness team, when needed.
+The Brookline MRC members provide education, outreach, and various health services throughout the year.
 MRC units supplement existing emergency and public health resources and agencies such as local public health, fire, police, and ambulance services.
-The result is a collaborative effort that is prepared for large scale public health crises.
+The result is a collaborative effort that is prepared to respond to potential large scale public health crises.

 The Town of Brookline Department of Public Health continues to recruit, train, mobilize, and coordinate these community-based volunteers, who can serve during a local emergency health situation and assist with local public health needs throughout the year.

-Please see the Brookline Medical Reserve Corps website for additional information and an application.
+Please see the Brookline Medical Reserve Corps website to learn more and apply for the MRC.